 Learn more about the history and legends of Chili, Chili Con Carne.

-1 teaspoon each oregano, cumin powder, salt, cayenne pepper, and Tabasco
+- 1 teaspoon each oregano, cumin powder, salt, and cayenne pepper

 Sear beef in a large soup pot or cast-iron Dutch oven.
 You may need a little oil to prevent the meat from sticking.
 When the meat is all gray, add suet, chile peppers, and about two inches of liquid (you can use water, I use beer).
 Simmer for 30 minutes.